Grace Nortey

-Grace Nortey (born February 1, 1937) is a Ghanaian actress who has played several lead roles on Ghanaian television.
-She has been active in the film, theatre, and drama industries for over five decades and is considered as one of the veterans of Ghanaian theatre and drama.
+Grace Nortey (1 February 1937 – 26 August 2026) was a Ghanaian actress who played several lead roles on Ghanaian television.She was active in the film, theatre, and drama industries for over five decades and was considered to have been one of the veterans of Ghanaian theatre and drama.

 Early life

-Grace Nortey was born on February 1, 1937.
+Grace Nortey was born on 1 February 1937.

+Nortey had five children, including Sheila Nortey who is also an actress.

 Career

-She has played different roles and starred in several movie productions released by the National Film and Television Institute (NAFTI).
+Nortey played different roles and starred in several movie productions released by the National Film and Television Institute (NAFTI).

 She was often typecast as a feisty, vocal, assertive, eloquent, simple and straightforward, and strong-willed matriarch who confronted outmoded and discriminatory traditions and practices, including the deeply conservative views of the patriarchy, male dominance, backward and dehumanizing gender-based violence, class discrimination, institutional corruption, and social injustice, among others.

-Nortey's popularity is largely attributed to numerous onscreen confrontations with unwieldy and uncompromising male adversaries, including the likes of Solomon Sampa, MacJordan Amartey, George Williams, Kofi Adjorlolo, and William Addo (Akpatse), among others.
+Nortey's popularity was largely attributed to numerous onscreen confrontations with unwieldy and uncompromising male adversaries, including the likes of Solomon Sampa, MacJordan Amartey, George Williams, Kofi Adjorlolo, and William Addo (Akpatse), among others.